Ciguatera Toxicity

 History

 Currently, ciguatera poisoning is a clinical diagnosis based upon a constellation of symptoms temporally related to ingestion of suspect fish products.
-Multiple individuals consuming the same fish and experiencing signs and symptoms consistent with ciguatera fish poisoning (CFP), strongly supports the diagnosis.[3]
+Multiple individuals consuming the same fish and experiencing signs and symptoms consistent with CFP strongly supports the diagnosis.[3]

-GI symptoms often appear first and can last 1-2 days.
-GI symptoms may include the following:
+GI symptoms, which often appear first and can last 1-2 days, may include the following:

 Neurologic symptoms usually are multiple, varied, and, at times, bizarre.
 In children, however, irritability may be the only presenting neurologic symptom.
 Neurologic symptoms may begin within a few hours to 3 days after the meal and can be persistent, lasting weeks to several months.
 They may be worsened by alcohol consumption, exercise, sexual intercourse, or changes in dietary behavior.